abelsj60/my-site/app/data/the-story/story-chapter-two.md

 The boy woke at home the next morning.

-The lamp glowed beside him.
-The sprite was right — it was time to confront the world.
-So, the boy studied, became a lawyer and then a journalist.
+The little lamp sat on his nightside table, glowing only slightly.
+"What does that mean," he asked, hoping for a sign.

+None came.
+It was just a lamp.

-He wrote about digital media, technology, and venture capital, talking to bankers and execs for Forbes and others.
+So he got on with life.
+He studied, became a lawyer, and then a journalist.
+He wrote about media, tech, and venture capital, talking to bankers and executives for Forbes and others.

-His lamp burst with bright light.
-Then, one day, life took a magic turn.
-The boy met a Web developer, started a company, and built two clever software platforms.
+No matter what, he kept the lamp nearby.
+He loved its mystery.
+"Why do you grow brighter when I tell stories?"

+It was best he didn't know.

+Adventure demands the unknown.
+Thus, there was nothing holding him back the day he met a Web developer, created a start-up, and began to build software.

-One made it easy to control interactive networks of online video, the other to choreograph software demos as if directing a Broadway Show.
+One platform made it easy to control an interactive network of online video, the other to remotely run software demos that were as smooth as Broadway.

-The boy tirelessly pitched them, telling ever better stories about software.
+The boy pitched them tirelessly.

-Neither took, and the boy's golden lamp grew dim.
-One morning, he stretched awake, knocking it dark behind his nightside table.
+But, neither took — and the golden lamp grew dim.
+One morning, he stretched, knocking it dark beneath its table.